Delaware Statutory Trust Pros & Cons

 1031 DST Properties Are Illiquid

 Unlike stock shares and other liquid investments which can be bought and sold seemingly with just a couple clicks of a mouse, Delaware Statutory Trust interests are centered around real estate.
 Real estate investments typically cannot be sold in a day, week, or even a month.
 Real estate requires time for due diligence, dealing with multiple parties and financial institutions.
-That’s why DST properties are considered illiquid investments which should be acquired and held for the full investment cycle.
+That’s why DST investments are considered illiquid investments which should be acquired and held for the full investment cycle.
 In addition, DSTs are part of a fractional beneficial interest in a trust that owns a large piece of illiquid real estate.
 Investors should be able and willing to hold their investment in a DST 1031 property for the full life of the program, which could last for seven to ten years or even longer.

 In addition, investors should remember that DST investments each have their own unique business plan, and different asset classes have different overall business plans.
 That being said, most DST investments plan for a sale sometime within a five to 10-year period.